katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 In the episodes of this lesson that follow, we assume that Windows users have [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) activated with a Linux bash shell (e.g. Ubuntu) and Docker Desktop installed.
 All commands indicated with "bash" are expected to be typed in this Linux shell.

-> Note that WSL2 can take around an hour to install.
-{: .testimonial}

 If you are new to Linux bash shell, you should first follow [the tutorial on shell environment](https://swcarpentry.github.io/shell-novice/).
 Make sure that you are familiar with the directory structure and that you know how to create and remove directories and how to create files and save them to a specific directory.
 Make also sure that you have an editor with which you are confortable.
 A common choice is VS Code, but you can use any other editor.

 ## Testing